631.70 Investigation of Animal Problems

 1.4.
 Members will take appropriate action to save the life of an animal they reasonably believe is in danger (e.g., breaking a car window to extract an animal trapped in a hot car).

 1.5.
 Members may be called to respond to traffic accidents involving animals and in situations where an animal is injured or dead and is creating a traffic hazard.
-Upon arrival of MCAC, ODFW, or the Oregon Department of Transportation personnel, members should remain at the scene to assist, if requested.
+Upon arrival of MCAC, ODFW, or Oregon Department of Transportation personnel, members should remain at the scene to assist, if requested.

 1.6.1.
-In situations where MCAC is requested to take a prisoner’s animal into protective custody at the scene, members should request from a prisoner a name and contact information for someone who can pick up the animal if they are unable to.
+In situations where MCAC is requested to take an animal belonging to someone in custody, members should request from the owner a name and contact information for someone who can pick up the animal if they are unable to.
 Members will then ensure that MCAC personnel are provided with the name and address of either the owner or the party designated by the owner for subsequent retrieval of the animal.

 1.7.
 Members will not contact privately contracted animal retrieval companies directly.
 These companies provide after-hour response under contract with MCAC.
 However, members may refer individual pet owners to MCAC or these companies (if known) for services at the individual’s own expense.

-2.2.1.
-When the animal presents an immediate danger to the life or personal safety of the member or other persons.
+2.1.1.
+The animal presents an immediate danger to the life or personal safety of the member or other persons.

-2.2.3.
+2.1.3.
 When necessary to secure an animal.

 3. Notification and Reporting.